Angela loves history and feels it is essential to our future to know the past—or else be destined to repeat it.

 James Monroe Biography

 Above all else, Monroe valued his family.
-On February 16, 1786, he married Elizabeth (Eliza) Kortright and had three children; their eldest daughter Eliza Kortright Monroe, their son James Spence Monroe, and their youngest daughter Maria Hester Monroe.
+On February 16, 1786, he married Elizabeth (Eliza) Kortright and had three children; Eliza Kortright, James Spence, and Maria Hester.
 He was very close to his children.
-His oldest daughter Eliza actually became the first bride to ever live in the White House.
-Monroe's wife became sick while he was in office; therefore, his daughter Eliza and her husband lived there right after they were married in order to act as hostess.
+His oldest child Eliza became the first bride to ever live in the White House.
+Monroe's wife became sick while he was in office; therefore, his daughter Eliza and her husband lived there right after they were married so that she could act as hostess.

 James Monroe Picture

 He placed great value on education.
 At sixteen years old, he attended the college William and Mary and graduated in 1776, where he studied law.
 He did work as a lawyer but soon got into politics.

 Monroe also fought in the American Revolutionary War, where a musket ball hit his left shoulder, injuring him.
 It was during this time that he caught the eyes of both George Washington and Thomas Jefferson.
 Jefferson felt Monroe was going to be a real political leader and trained him further in law.

 His first political position was as a senator, making him the first president to have also been a senator.
 While in the Senate, he gained recognition when he played a crucial role in the Louisiana Purchase.
 The Louisiana Purchase doubled the size of the United States and would later break into 15 different states.

 Jefferson and Washington were not the only former presidents to notice Monroe's promise.
 During the War of 1812, Madison asked Monroe to become both Secretary of State and Secretary of War.
 The high respect Madison had for Monroe caused a smooth transition from Secretary of State to Madison's successor.